Licensed Professional Counselor Supervision in Texas

 • Provide services as a teacher, counselor, and consultant to aid in improving process, personalization, conceptualization, and administration through a growth model

-• The counselor role will be limited to working with particular cases, and any additional counseling needs by the supervisee will have to be addressed by a separate therapist
+• The Counselor role will be limited to working with particular cases, and any additional counseling needs by the supervisee will have to be addressed by a separate therapist

-The supervises shall:
+The supervisee shall:

-• Attend supervision on the agreed upon basis
+• Attend supervision on the agreed-upon basis

 • The LPC Associate must provide and maintain malpractice insurance for the duration of supervision

-• The LPC Associate must track their hours and share this information with their supervisor each supervisory session
+• The LPC Associate must track their hours and share this information with their supervisor at each supervisory session